yast/yast.github.io/doc/development-tips.md

 Yast::WFM.SCRClose(descriptor)
 ```

-## Change Yast during installation
+## Change YaST during installation

 It's usually necessary to run the installation process with a modified version
-of the Yast code.
-Since Ruby is an interpreted language, Yast offers several
+of the YaST code.
+Since Ruby is an interpreted language, YaST offers several
 alternative ways to alter the running installer.

 ### Using driver updates